 Lucille Hegamin was born on this date in 1897.
 She was a Black blues singer.

-Hegamin’s birth name was Lucille Nelson; she also went by Fanny Baker and was born in Macon, Georgia, hence her first stage nickname, the Georgia Peach.
-Although she had little or no vocal training, she began working the tent-show circuit in the South in her mid-teens.
+Hegamin was born in Macon, Georgia, hence her first stage nickname, the Georgia Peach.
+Her birth name was Lucille Nelson; she also went by Fanny Baker.
+Although she had little vocal training, she began working the tent-show circuit in the South in her mid-teens.
 In 1914, she married piano player Bill Hegamin.
 The duo eventually wound up in Chicago, where Hegamin sang with jazz pianists Jelly Roll Morton and Tony Jackson.

-Although not a pure blues singer in the tradition of, say, Bessie Smith, Hegamin seemed as comfortable singing the blues as she was singing the pop and vaudeville hits of the day.
+Although not a pure blues singer in the tradition of Bessie Smith, Hegamin seemed as comfortable singing the blues as she was singing the pop and vaudeville hits of the day.
 Light-skinned and attractive and born with a cool, well-rounded voice, Hegamin became one of the biggest names in blues circles in the early 1920s.
 Her signature song, "He May Be Your Man, But He Comes to See Me Sometimes," is considered one of the era's most memorable numbers.
-In all, Hegamin recorded some 40 songs with Cameo before she slid from the scene in the 1930s.
+Hegamin recorded 40 songs with Cameo before she slid from the scene in the 1930s.

 In the early 1960s, Hegamin returned to recording, thanks to the support and urging of fellow classic blues singer Victoria Spivey.
-Hegamin sang songs for Spivey's self-named label as well as for the Prestige-Bluesville label.
+Hegamin sang songs for Spivey's self-named label and the Prestige-Bluesville label.
 She died on March 1, 1970.